JGuo99/cs426_The_Creator/The Creator/Output/README.txt

 - TAB to toggle mouse pointer
 - Players can click on planets to zoom in on them
 - Right SHIFT to enter spawn planet menu
-- Fly over resources to gather
+- Fly to gather resouces [collide]

-Goal of Build:
-- Fly through asteroid belt and collect 25 dirt resources to spawn a planet.
+Current Implementation:

+Current Resources:
+- Dirt
+- Water
+- Iron
+- Core

+Shaders:
+- Core texture is shiny and slighty reflect [Jeff]
+- Iron [Anthony]
+- Dirt texture is rougher and brighter [Sean]

+UI:
+- Quest Menu
+- Evolution Menu
+- Spawn Menu
+- Control Menu
+- Start scene, Credit scene

+Texture:
+- Updated Planet texture [more brighter too look at]
+- Resource texture are all updated to be brighter

+Evolution:
+- Evolution is more visible
+- Model Changes as planet evolve
-- Fly through asteroid belt and collect 15 air resources to evolve the Terra planet (one with dino).
+- Requires different resources to evolve

+//End Beta Implementation

 To Replicate:
 - To see comet tail change, wait till the comet gets close to the sun.
 [AI]